Nate Who??? Nate Parker Resurfaces Ahead Of New Movie To Apologize (Again) For His Response To Rape Allegations

 Nate Parker seems to be edging his foot out the door after being banished to the mediocre, alleged rapist filmmaker abyss just a few years ago.

 Back in 2016, right before the release of his Nat Turner movie The Birth of a Nation, Parker faced backlash for resurfaced rape allegations from his college years.
-Parker’s handling of the allegations was a big mess, and initially he kept pushing the fact that he was acquitted under the court of law.
+Parker’s handling of the allegations was a big mess, and initially, he kept pushing the fact that he was acquitted under the court of law.
 Soon after, he apologized, however, about his handling of the situation and his insensitivity towards women.
 But he still hasn’t fully addressed the alleged crime in question, and he went as far to say that he didn’t feel guilty about that night (even after knowing that the alleged victim eventually killed herself).

 Now Mr. Parker is apologizing once again, conveniently in the midst of his upcoming movie American Skin.
 According to USA Today, the flick premiered at the Venice Film International Film Festival, and in a news conference on Sunday, Parker addressed his 2016 backlash.